This page

 upper respiratory tract infection (a

-and therefore being exposed to more viruses.
+more often and therefore can be exposed to more viruses.

 However, if your cat